 Small children, who are often carried by their parents, are also at risk of being hit in the event of physical abuse.

-Domestic abuse never leaves children unscathed.
+Intimate partner violence never leaves children unscathed.
 They are distressed by the unpredictable and inexplicable violent outbursts.
 The weight of the "family secret" is expressed through sadness, emotional distress, anxiety, and feelings of insecurity.

 The Swiss Criminal Code prohibits acts of violence, including those committed within a relationship - married, partnered or common-law, and regardless of sexual orientation.
 The Code defines the different types of offences and the penalties for offenders.